near/docs/docs/2.develop/contracts/whatiscontract.md

 3. Deal with **real money**, for which security must be a top concern.

 :::info HTTP Requests and Smart Contracts
-Smart contracts can not perform HTTP from within the network.
-That is to say, you can not retrieve data from another machine outside the network.
-However, you can send data from outside the network to a smart contract.
-For example, you can implement a function in your smart contract code that accepts data from a web form, or provided by a server, with a specified format (this is in short how [Oracles](../relevant-contracts/oracles.md) work).
+Smart contracts **cannot perform HTTP requests**, meaning they can't retrieve data from outside the NEAR network.
+However, they can receive data from any outside source.
+If needed, you can set up a server to regularly feed them data (this is in short how [Oracles](../relevant-contracts/oracles.md) work).
 :::

 ---